BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-13-elegant-tests-with-truth-tables.md

 {% endhighlight %}

-All right, what do you think about all this?
+Alright, what do you think about all this?
 Are Truth Tables easy to read?
 Did I convince you to write tests with Truth Tables?
 Or maybe you already use Truth Tables and I missed something...
-And yes, I can write another sentence with **Truth Tables**, and in bold this time! :) Leave a comment below, I'm always happy to discuss things!
+And yes, I can write another sentence with **Truth Tables**, and in bold this time! :) Leave a comment below, I'm always happy to discuss it!